UsabilityEngineering/Split/README.md

 Background Questions:
 * How did you go acbout making or receving a payment to someone with whom you share a monthly service or payment, such as entertainment subscriptions, utility bills, or rent?
-* If ypu have used similar Apps to Split, are there any features you would like to have to help manage, automate, or remind you of monthly recurring payments?
+* If you have used similar apps to Split, are there any features you would like to have to help manage, automate, or remind you of monthly recurring payments?

 Tasks Conducted:
 * Create a group and add 3 other members to it.